Lester Bird: Political career

 Bird's political career began in 1971, when he was nominated to the Senate.
 The frequently-dominant Antigua Labour Party was in opposition for a five-year period.
 Bird was named chairman of the ALP and the leader of the opposition in the Senate.
 Lester continued to serve as leader of the opposition until he was elected to the House of Representatives at the 1976 elections, when the ALP returned to power.
-Bird joined his father's government as Deputy Prime Minister.
+Bird joined his father's government as Deputy Premier.
 In addition to serving as Deputy Prime Minister, Bird also served as Minister of Economic Development, Tourism, and Energy.
 Bird's tenure as Minister of Tourism and Minister of Economic Development was controversial, and he personally benefited from tourism partnerships with foreign investors, including in the construction of the Royal Antiguan Hotel.

 Following independence in 1981, Bird gained the external affairs portfolio and was the first chairman of the Organization of Eastern Caribbean States in 1982.
 He was chairman of OECS for a second time in 1989.
 The ALP government and Bird himself won re-election in 1994 and 1999.
 These elections, as well as the 1989 elections, were highly controversial; the 1989 elections were "marred by irregularities and fraud" and charges made by the opposition, described as credible by Freedom House, that the ALP used bribery and intimidation and exerted undue influence over the elections supervisor.
 The 1999 election was deemed neither free nor fair in an independent report which concluded that the opposition United Progressive Party (UPP) "conceivably could have won a majority of seats in parliament" if the election had been fair.

-The ALP had been divided by a succession crisis between Lester Bird and Vere Bird, Jr., since 1989.
+The ALP had been divided by a succession crisis between Lester Bird and Vere Bird Jr., since 1989.
 Lester Bird lost his deputy prime minister post in 1991, but retained the external affairs ministry and the planning and trade portfolio.
 Sir Vere Bird was initially thought to have favoured Vere Jr. until an arms scandal in which the elder son had been found to have been involved in the smuggling of weapons from Antigua to the Colombian Medellín Cartel.
-Vere Bird, Jr., then Minister of Public Works, was dismissed from office and an inquiry, led by Sir Louis Blom-Cooper, Q.C., recommended that he never be allowed to hold office again (although he subsequently did return to office), boosting Lester Bird's chances to follow his father in the prime ministership and reducing pressure for Vere Bird to step down.
+Vere Bird Jr., then Minister of Public Works, was dismissed from office and an inquiry, led by Sir Louis Blom-Cooper, Q.C., recommended that he never be allowed to hold office again (although he subsequently did return to office), boosting Lester Bird's chances to follow his father in the prime ministership and reducing pressure for Vere Bird to step down.